composed-validations/composed-validations/README.md

   }
 }); // and there you have it, all validations will go into the right places!
 ```

+And that's what composed validations is about, there still a lot that wasn't covered here, things like mixing sync and
+async validations into multi validators, making fields optional, replacing error messages...
+Oh boy that's still a lot
+that you can know about this library, check each validator specific documentation for details on each feature for more
+details.

 Built-in Validators
 -------------------